 6. THE SAFETY ZONE BY CHEMICAL & ENGINEERING NEWS (C&EN)

-The Safety Zone is a project by Chemical & Engineering News.
-It solely focused on safety in the workplace for chemists and engineers.
-This blog also contains news stories depicting recent instances of safety issues or violations, as well as several safety resources that browsers can use as informational guides.
-Because safety is such an important topic in the engineering workspace, current engineering students may use this online resource as they pursue their degrees and eventually merge into the workforce.
+Chemical & Engineering News presents The Safety Zone.
+It focuses solely on workplace safety for chemists and engineers.
+Additionally, this blog contains information about recent safety issues or violations, as well as some safety resources that can serve as guides to browsers.
+Due to safety’s importance in the engineering workplace, current engineering students will be able to use this online resource while pursuing their degrees and eventually entering the workforce.

 7. ZENEFITS ENGINEERING BLOG